lroudge/technical-use-case/test-log.md

 * We have a given list of **jobs** which are each linked to a list of **employees**, and we want to choose **1 job** and display its related **stats** that we can calculate from all its **employees** data.
-* That means the first step is to **fetch** all jobs and employees from Prisma
+* That means the first step is to **fetch** all jobs from Database
 * Then we need to create a **select input** to choose the job by its name
-* Then we need to **calculate stats** for this job and **display** them
+* Then we need to **fetch and calculate stats** for this job and **display** them in a clear way

 ## :two: Having an MVP (approximately 1 hour)

-For the **fetching** of the data, I decided to go with Next's API routes along with swr `useSWR` hook.
+For the **fetching** of the jobs, I decided to go with Next's API routes along with swr `useSWR` hook.
-This way I was able to handle loading and error state with early returns in the component.
+This way I was able to handle loading and error states with early returns in the component.
-Other options included, but were not limited to, using Next's `getServerSideProps` or `getStaticProps` to pre fetch the data using prisma client directly in these methods.
+Other options included, but were not limited to, using Next's `getServerSideProps` or `getStaticProps` to pre-fetch the data using Prisma client directly in these methods.
 But since I was already creating an API route to fetch and calculate the job stats, I thought it was simpler to put all db interactions in the API route handlers.